osresearch/airbreak/index.md

 although they do not offer a way to do so.
 What we have done instead it to "*jailbreak*" the device so that it is possible to run additional processes on the device in a way similar to [Magic Lantern](https://magiclantern.fm).
-This makes it possible to add the features necessary to use the CPAP machine as a temporary ventilator to help ease the shortage until more ventilators are available.
+This makes it feasible to add the features necessary to use the CPAP machine as a temporary ventilator to help ease the shortage until more ventilators are available.
 This process also unlocks all of the modes and configuration parameters available in the vendor firmware.